pitastrudl/wekanwiki/Friend.md

 Then on local network you can use RasPi3 Cromium or Friend mobile/tablet Android/iOS app to connect to local network Friend desktop, also possible without connection to Internet.

-If using RasPi4 with 4 GB RAM instead, it's possible to run Wekan+Friend+Desktop etc on same RasPi4.
+If using RasPi4 with 4 GB RAM instead, it's possible to run Wekan+Friend+Desktop etc on same RasPi4, servers+client webbrowser.

 ## Screenshot